Gens81/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 \- removes some optional events that are easily triggered while exploring/looting
 \- streamlines certain segments (wounded soldier, Imperial banquet, feeding Cid)
 \- smaller tweaks like short resting animations

+- speedrun
+It's a combination of abridged+notext+fast_anim+accurate_descriptions.
+It's a way to sail fast in a bnw playtrough for your n replay